MicrosoftDocs/customer-voice/cv-docs/connect-environment.md

 ## Privileges required

-- Ensure that you've assigned the Project Owner role to users.
+- Ensure that you've assigned the Project Owner role to users in Dynamics 365.
 - If you've created any custom entities that you want Customer Voice to interact with, assign the **Append To** privilege of the entities to the user.

 ### Minimum privileges for a custom role